MrSenko/mrsenko.github.com/content/2016-12-30-december-atodorov.markdown

-I've worked on the new [compare-to-empty-string](https://github.com/PyCQA/pylint/pull/1183) extension for pylint which is still under review.
+I've worked on the new [compare-to-empty-string](https://github.com/PyCQA/pylint/pull/1183) extension for pylint.
 Using this extension the following snippet

     :::python
     if S != "":